 14. Any leave in excess of 9 days not taken within the leave year will normally be lost.
 However, if an employee in post is specifically prevented by management from taking their full annual leave allowance in the year in which it was earned, they should be permitted to carry over the balance into the next year.

-15. Annual leave will not be accrued during absences from work for the following reasons:
+15. Contractual annual leave will not be accrued during absences from work for the following reasons:

-- absences on unpaid special leave or unpaid sick leave and
+a. absences on unpaid special leave, unpaid sick leave, additional maternity leave, additional adoption leave or parental leave and

-- continuous absence on sick leave prior to premature retirement on the grounds of ill health
+b. continuous absence on sick leave prior to premature retirement on the grounds of ill health.

 However (a) does not break continuous service for the purpose of qualifying for a higher leave allowance.